Ousted Pixar chief John Lasseter to head Skydance Animation

-NEW YORK (AP) — The ousted Pixar co-founder and former Disney animation chief John Lasseter will head the recently launched animation division of production company Skydance Media.
+NEW YORK (AP) — The ousted Pixar co-founder and former Disney animation chief John Lasseter will head the recently launched animation division of Skydance Media, the production company announced Wednesday.

-Skydance on Wednesday announced that it has hired Lasseter, who stepped down from Disney last year after acknowledging “missteps” in his behavior with staff members.
-In a statement, Lasseter says he has spent the last year away from the industry in “deep reflection, learning how my actions unintentionally made colleagues uncomfortable.”
+Lasseter, one of the most illustrious and pioneering figures in animation, last year stepped down from Disney after acknowledging “missteps” in his behavior with staff members.
+In a statement, Lasseter said he has spent the last year away from the industry in “deep reflection, learning how my actions unintentionally made colleagues uncomfortable, which I deeply regret and apologize for.”

-Chief Executive Officer of Skydance David Ellison says he didn’t take the decision lightly.
-He credited Lasseter with attempting to address and reform.
+“It has been humbling but I believe it will make me a better leader,” said Lasseter.

-Lasseter had been one of the most illustrious and powerful figures in animation.
-He was a creative force behind every Pixar release as well as Disney hits like “Frozen” and “Moana.”
+In a memo to staff, Skydance chief executive David Ellison emphasized that he didn’t take the decision lightly.
+Ellison said Skydance employed outside counsel to “thoroughly investigate the allegations” against Lasseter.

 Most Read Entertainment Stories